epegzz/sass-vars-loader/README.md

 # A SASS vars loader for Webpack

-Read sass vars from Javascript files, from JSON files or from the Webpack config.
+Reads sass vars from Javascript files, from JSON files or from the Webpack config.

 ## Install